-The best option by far is linking to (legally accessible) material like e-books and scientific articles.
-UT Faculties have agreed to a pro-linking policy.
-In practice this could mean sharing a DOI with students, or a link to articles or e-books in the University Library collection.
+The best option is linking to (legally accessible) material like e-books and scientific articles.
+The UT Faculties have agreed to a pro-linking policy.
+In practice this means sharing a DOI, or a link to articles or e-books in the University Library collection.
 The same goes for videos, for example from Vimeo or YouTube.
 See the FAQ for tips on creating a good hyperlink.

-You may need to specify which parts of the source you want students to use if you link to the full text, and it’s often possible to link to specific book chapters (DOI example) or parts of a video (YouTube example).
-Note that embedding is also a form of linking, and you can even embed videos in PowerPoint or on Canvas.
+When you need to specify which parts of a source you want students to use, it’s often possible to link to specific book chapters (DOI example) or parts of a video (YouTube example).
+Embedding is also a form of linking, and you can even embed videos in PowerPoint or on Canvas.

 Open Access publications

-Note: These licenses can also very easily be applied by yourself, if you want to share material that you made (of which you are also the copyright holder).
+These licenses can also very easily be applied for by yourself, if you want to share material that you made (of which you are also the copyright holder).

-If the aforementioned methods are not an option, you can include so-called ‘short excerpts’ of the copyrighted material.
-With the Easy Access agreement, all Dutch Universities have paid a lump sum for a finite amount of short excerpts, so registration is required.
-If you want to place parts of texts on Canvas it counts as a ‘short excerpt’ if it meets the following conditions:
+If the above methods are not an option, you can include so-called ‘short excerpts’ of the copyrighted material.
+With the Easy Access agreement, all Dutch Universities have paid a lump sum for a finite amount of short excerpts.
+If you want to place parts of texts on Canvas, it counts as a ‘short excerpt’ if it meets the following conditions:

-- From a book: a maximum of 10,000 words, but not more than one third of the work;
+- Book: a maximum of 10,000 words, but not more than one third of the work;

-- From a literary work: a maximum of 2,500 words of prose or 100 lines of poetry;
+- Literary work: a maximum of 2,500 words of prose or 100 lines of poetry;

 - Graphs, tables, diagrams, photographs and illustrations count for 200 words.
 A maximum of 25 of these ‘units’ can be used from one original work.

-Included in the Easy Access agreement are so-called ‘medium excerpts’.
+Included in the Easy Access agreement are so-called ‘medium excerpts.
 These are longer than short excerpts (see above), but less than 50 pages and at most 25% of the full book or journal.
-The same rules on registration (and possible compensation) apply as with short excerpts.
+The same rules on possible compensation apply as with short excerpts.

-If you want to include ‘other excerpts’ (i.e. not short or medium; previously known as ‘long excerpts’) as educational material, then explicit permission from PRO (now Stichting UvO) is required, as well as additional compensation.
-You can make use of their webportal to request permission.
+Long excerpts must remain rare exceptions.
+These excerpts are associated with significant cost when placed on Canvas as they are not part of the Easy Access agreement.
+If you want to include ‘other excerpts’ (i.e., not short or medium; previously known as ‘long excerpts’) as educational material, then explicit permission from Stichting UvO is required, as well as additional compensation.
+You can make use of their web portal to request permission.

 It is often possible to purchase an e-book version of a book.
-If the work can be purchased by the University and be made accessible to students via a link, this is usually the easier (and sometimes cheaper) option.
+If the work can be purchased by the University it can be made accessible to students via a link.
+Usually this is the easier (and sometimes cheaper) option.

 Referencing and permission

-Linking to accessible online material is the best and easiest way to provide students with sources.
+Linking to accessible online material is the best and easiest way to share information with students.
 As long as the material you refer to was not illegally uploaded, linking (or alternatively; embedding) ensures there’s no violation of copyright rules.
 In general we can distinguish four types of hyperlinks, ranked here in order of reliability:

 This is a persistent link or permalink made with a Digital Object Identifier (DOI), that is usually available for online scientific sources.
 The unique DOI can be found in (or at the website of) the publication, and can be added to https://doi.org/ to make the persistent link.

-Another kind of permalink can be generated by UT systems and databases, like FindUT.
-Using these persistent links means you don’t have to check them each year or if the website changes; the link always redirects to the correct source location.
+Another type of permalink can be generated by UT systems and databases, like FindUT.
+When using these persistent links, the link always redirects to the correct source location.

-Shortlinks (e.g. Google URL or Bit.ly) can also be persistent, are useful to shorten long URLs, and sometimes offer additional benefits like keeping track how often the link is used.
+Shortlinks (e.g. Google URL or Bit.ly) can also be persistent.
+Shortlinks are useful to shorten long URLs, and can offer additional benefits like keeping track how often the link is used.

 The rules for printed educational resources, like in readers, are the same as the rules for digital resources (see above).
-Please also register physical copyrighted materials you wish to use.
 The UnionShop takes care of the distribution of printed readers.

-Because linking (i.e. providing students with a link to accessible online material) is often the easiest and cheapest option, and most material nowadays is electronically available, paper readers can be regarded as a less preferable option.
+Because most material is electronically available and linking is the preferable option to share information with student, paper readers can be regarded as a less preferable option.
 One consideration in support of printed readers, however, is that the additional costs associated with longer excerpts can be partly or completely recouped from students that want to buy the reader.

 Rough guide: an average page from a book contains a maximum of 400 words.
 When about 25 pages of non-literary work are used, you are approaching the maximum permitted limit of 10.000 words.